kaustavdm/website/blog/remembering-archiving-retrieval.md

 ---

 By integrating these principles, we can design systems that empower us to remember, understand, and learn.
-Such systems must:
+Such systems should:

 - Embrace knowledge graphs to handle complexity and scale.
 - Capture context to preserve the richness of human experience.